tanni-b10/tanni-b10/README.md

-- 👋 Hi, I’m @tanni-b10
+- 👋 Hi, I’m  an SDE @tanni-b10
-- 👀 I’m interested in ... reactjsdev
+- 👀 I’m interested in Fullstack, Reactjs/native, Devops.....
-- 🌱 I’m currently learning ... btech student
+- 🌱 Data structures and algo , CS fundamentls.
 - 💞️ I’m looking to collaborate on ... anyone with great ideas
-- 📫 How to reach me ... figure it out
+- 📫 How to reach me ... tanishk.batra.work@gmail.com

 <!---
 tanni-b10/tanni-b10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.